DanielRrr/ResearchRoadMap/Plan.md

 It seems that it makes sense to stregnthen those results in terms of categorical equivalence.

 TODO No. 1: Define p-morphisms between Dragalin frames and their instances for normal and standard normal ones.
-(As Shehtam told me, nobody had done that before).
+(As Shehtman told me, nobody had done that before).
 Also one needs to ensure that this hypothetical p-morphism has the same behaviour as the usual one for Kripke frames (that is, the standard p-morphisms for those morphisms between Dragalin frames).
 My assumption: one may try to consider/introduce coalgebra on Dragalin frames and extract desired p-morphism (monotonicity, the lifting property and something else) conditions from that coalgebra on a Dragalin frame.